Yue-0/2048/README.md

 ```

 After starting the program, a window will appear.
 Click "AI" to let the AI start the game.
 Click "Keyboard" to start the game using the keyboard.
 You need to use ↑/↓/←/→ to control the direction.

-## Shortcomings

-There are still many deficiencies in this project, such as:

-* The search tree is not pruned;
-* The score function is not carefully designed;
-* The updated cell is only 2, but it should be 2 or 4;
-* ...